top of page

 Communist and some nationalist forces within Vietnam were very strongly committed to the ouster of Japanese ,French and later US and Australian forces from Vietnam and the reunification of their country following its division along the 17th parallel at the 1954 Geneva Agreements.
 The Geneva Agreements had called for an election to be held in 1956 which would decide the peaceful reunification of the country.
 But the election never happened.
 The Democratic Republic of Vietnam (the North), together with the National Liberation Front (NLF)– a shadow government made up of communist and nationalist elements –were determined to reunite the country by force.
 Their combined forces (the Viet Cong and the People’s Army of Vietnam, or VC/PAVN) were highly motivated, well led, well equipped and highly effective.
 They had widespread political support within the villages and towns of South Vietnam.

 Australian forces were committed to the war to support the US military effort.
 But 1965, South Vietnam was under severe military pressure from the VC/PAVN and was thought to be on the brink of military collapse.
 US and other allied forces arrived in Vietnam to prevent the military collapse of the South and to give the South Vietnamese government the ‘breathing space’ to win political support for its cause.
-The Australian Area of Operations (AO) was Phuoc Tuy Province and1ATF was largely successful in defeating the VC/PAVN within the AO and bringing a significant measure of security to the people there.
+The Australian Area of Operations (AO) was Phuoc Tuy Province and 1ATF (1st Aust Task Force) was largely successful in defeating the VC/PAVN within the AO and bringing a significant measure of security to the people there.
 However, when 1ATF withdrew from the province there were still enemy forces and their supporters within the province.

 Indigenous security forces loyal to the South Vietnamese government held these enemy elements in check until the 1972 Easter Offensive in which VC/PAVN forces launched a major conventional invasion of South Vietnam.